walkerjeffd/weap-hydro-web/README.md

 Interactive web application of the WEAP hydrology sub-model.
 This application adapts the backbone/d3/flask framework used for the Web-based Interactive Watershed Model (WIWM) application found [here](https://github.com/walkerjeffd/phd-abcd).

+More information about WEAP can be found at [weap21.org](http://www.weap21.org/).

+The hydrology model is defined in [Yates et al., 2005](http://www.weap21.org/downloads/WEAPDSS.pdf).

 Build Instructions
 ==================